Browse the Guide:

 LEWIS, F.B.
 LETTER, 1845.
 0.1 cu. ft.
 Enlisted man with the United States Army.
 Writes on January 23, 1845, from Fort Columbus, New York Harbor, to his brother in Harrisburg, Pennsylvania.
 Expresses in detail his bitter feelings of how foreigners, including the Irish, have polluted the army, and how the army should be composed entirely of those purely American.
 Writes that those who go to West Point are "poor gentlemen's sons who cannot be supported at home in idleness and who are too elevated in society to learn an honest profession."
 Ms92-015.

 LEWIS, GEORGE.
 LETTER, 1863.
 0.1 cu. ft.
 Letter written by Union soldier George W. Lewis, 4th Michigan Infantry,to his brother, and dated February 1st, 1863.
 The letter was written from camp near Potomac Creek, Va.
 In the letter, Lewis gives detailed descriptions of the construction and pitching of the ubiquitous Civil War Sibley tents used in camp, as well as vivid descriptions of the sounds made by musket balls flying across the battlefield.
 He also describes the poor conditions in camp, including spoiled rations, and the low morale of his fellow troops.
 Lewis was wounded on July 2nd,1863 at Gettysburg, Pa., and subsequently lost his leg.
-Finding aid available on Virginia Heritage database.
+Finding aid available online.
 Ms2012-015.

 LIBBY, NELSON F. LETTERS, 1861-62.
 0.1 cu. ft.
 Union soldier in the Civil War.
 Two letters written from Washington, D.C., and Virginia, to his brother.
 Writes on June 17, 1861, that the Rebel troops evacuated Harper's Ferry, Virginia (now West Virginia).
 Also writes on September 5, 1862, that while traveling from Harrison's Landing they had a battle along the way (probably Second Manassas, or Bull Run).
 Ms91-018.